 - Shot Gun Wedding: The fiancé in "Dear Doctor" is forced to wed.

-- Among the graffiti on the album cover are "Bob Dylan's Dream" (a song from The Freewheelin' Bob Dylan) and "Music from Big Brown" (a reference to The Band's Music from Big Pink).
+- Among the graffiti on the original toilet cover are "Bob Dylan's Dream" (referencing a song from The Freewheelin' Bob Dylan) and "Music from Big Brown" (a reference to The Band's Music from Big Pink).

 - "Sympathy for the Devil" informs us that Satan was present when Jesus Christ was being seduced by him, the Russian Revolution, the Blitzkrieg and centuries of bloodshed between kings and queens in name of their religion.

-- The line summer's here and the time is right for fighting in the street in "Street Fighting Man" is similar to the refrain of "Dancing in the Street" by Martha and the Vandellas, except with the word "dancing" instead of "fighting".
+- The line summer's here and the time is right for fighting in the street in "Street Fighting Man" is borrowed from "Dancing in the Street" by Motown artists Martha and the Vandellas, replacing the word "dancing" with "fighting".

 - The independent UK music label Beggars Banquet Records takes its name from this album.